tlevine/www.thomaslevine.com/content/!/artist-portfolio/index.md

 On the other hand, I find that my big notebooks have been a bit too big, so maybe I'll try to go for just big enough.

+The main difficulty with sizing will be finding a portfolio case that is deep enough.

 ### Sturdiness
 The only fragile thing in the portfolio is the monitor, and it will be protected by the table top, the paper, and the styrofoam